Exercise-Induced Asthma

 : Dry and cold air may trigger EIB.
 Avoid exercising in such a climate whenever possible.
 If you cannot close your mouth and nose, try wearing a scarf or face mask to cover your airways.
 Try to breathe through your nose, which can heat the air.
 Allergens and viruses may also exacerbate asthma symptoms.

 Exercise does not have to be avoided by people with EIB.
 They mustn't stop exercising altogether.
-It has been shown that exercise can help asthma symptoms over a long period.
+It has been shown that exercise can help reduce asthma symptoms over a long period.
 However, you should know your limits, take breaks when necessary, warm up before you start, and keep an inhaler on hand.

 Interval training can also prevent EIB (high-intensity exercise interspersed with rest periods).
 EIB sufferers can also benefit from exercising in warm, moist conditions.